camanze/european-bank-churn/README.md

   3. 55.66% of the active customers are male while 44.34% are female.
   4. 70% of the active customers are between the age of 26 - 45 years.
   5. Over 50% of the active customers are earning €100k and above, and 1,873 of them have zero balance.
   6. Using the 'Number of Products' slicer, you can see that 2,563 of the customers use 1 product, 2,446 of them use 2 products, and the number dropped drastically to 113 for customers that use 3 products and 29 for those that use 4 products.
+  7. 3,607 of the active customers have credit card, while 1,544 don't.

 ![Active Customers](https://github.com/user-attachments/assets/81410e41-9119-41fc-91bf-aff07a5c0b40)